vrshaa66/eventlisting/README.md

 npm start

 Future Enhancements

+Basically it is like an additional feature that can be incorporated on existing websites like ktu notes .

 🔒 Admin Panel for managing users and event
 📊 Event Analytics to track participation and interest 🌐 Progressive Web App (PWA) support for offline acces